 Figuerola’s excitement and optimism were palpable.
 She foreshadowed a promising future:

-With continued support, the project is expected to make important strides in ecosystem recovery.
+With the current support from National Geographic and the National Fish and Wildlife Foundation, the project is expected to make important strides in ecosystem recovery.
 Thanks to the efforts of conservationists and the supporters that make island restoration possible, there is a chance that one day, looking upward from the scrubby slopes rising from the sea, you will hardly be able to see the sky for the birds—as it once was on Desecheo Island.

 - Seabirds Return to Desecheo Island One Year After Restoration - June 27, 2018